-This is the first page you see when opening MySQL Workbench, and is central for many of the operations and actuals you will perform in MySQL Workbench.
-It has three main sections; a list of MySQL Connections, Models, and Shortcuts.
+This is the first page you see when opening MySQL Workbench, and it is central to starting MySQL Workbench operations.
+The three main sections include the MySQL Connections, MySQL Workbench Models, and external Shortcuts.

 The method to view connection information depends on the operating system.